Benford's Law and Continuous Dependent Random Variables

 \section{Future Work}

-This paper studies continuous decomposition models in which a stick is broken at a proportion $p$.
+Many of our results concern continuous decomposition models in which a stick is broken at a proportion $p$.
 We propose several variations of a discrete decomposition model in which a stick breaks into pieces of integer length, which we hope to return to in a future paper.

 Consider the following additive decomposition process.
 Begin with a stick of length $L$ and uniformly at random choose an integer length $c \in [1, L-1]$ at which to cut the stick.
 This results in two pieces, one of length $c$ and one of length $L - c$.
 Continue this cutting process on both sticks, and only stop decomposing a stick if its length corresponds to a term in a given sequence $\{a_n\}$.
 As one cannot decompose a stick of length one into two integer pieces, sticks of length one stop decomposing as well.